Loic

 after administration.
 The clinical ante-mortem signs were

-shivering (more or less violent, but without convulsions) starting
+of shivering (more or less violent, but without convulsions)

-15 to 20 minutes before death, which was preceded by a few
+starting 15 to 20 minutes before death, which was preceded by a

-However, it was noted that the bladder was regularly empty and
+anomalies.
+However, it was noted that the bladder was regularly

-that the heart had stopped in the systole position.
-The lungs were
+empty and that the heart had stopped in the systole position.

-slightly pinkish.
-There was no particular sign at the injection
+The lungs were slightly pinkish.
+There was no particular sign at

-affected by the product.
-Three showed slight signs of discomfort,
+been affected by the product.
+Three showed slight signs of

-which soon died away.
-However, the fur of all the animals of this
+discomfort, which soon died away.
+However, the fur of all the

-animals reverted to normal for fifteen days after administration.
+surviving animals reverted to normal for fifteen days after

 BATCH D: 11 animals of this group died under conditions and in